gushi4421/Pytorch--learning-notes/线性模型/PyTorch Fashion.md

 ##### forward,backward,update

-__In PyTorch,the computational graph is in mini-batch fashion,soX and T are 3*1 Tensors.__
+__In PyTorch,the computational graph is in mini-batch fashion,so X and T are 3*1 Tensors.__

 #### To be honest,this my first time to use torch to design my code.Therefore,I record many details.
 ### [Total code](PyTorch%20Fashion.py) :